seanchatman/method-design-system/docs/principles.md

 ### Principles are the foundation of the system.
-They form the basis of a good product and help the team with decision making.
-They are here to guide you and your team when working with the myriad parts of the system and help you do better and more informed decisions.
+They are the basis of our products.
+The source of our decisions.
+They are here to guide you when working with the connected parts of the system.

-You’re looking at Vue Design System’s demo <code>design principles</code>.
-Everything you see here is editable in Markdown format.
-To change or remove this content, see [/docs/principles.md](https://github.com/viljamis/vue-design-system/blob/master/docs/principles.md).
-To get started defining your own principles, see my [article on getting started](https://viljamis.com/2018/vue-design-system/) with Vue Design System.
+### We use these core principles in decisions making at Method Studios.

-## 1. Design is how it works
+## 1. Efficiency before Complexity

-To edit or remove this principle, see [/docs/principles.md](https://github.com/viljamis/vue-design-system/blob/master/docs/principles.md).
+![alt image text <>][logo]

-## 2. Reduce concepts to increase confidence
+[logo]: https://www.lightningdesignsystem.com/assets/images/guidelines/img-efficiency.svg "Logo Title Text 2"

-To edit or remove this principle, see [/docs/principles.md](https://github.com/viljamis/vue-design-system/blob/master/docs/principles.md).
+### Streamline and optimize workflows.
+Intelligently anticipate needs to help people work better, smarter, and faster.

-## 3. Design with real data
+## 2. Clarity before Action

-To edit or remove this principle, see [/docs/principles.md](https://github.com/viljamis/vue-design-system/blob/master/docs/principles.md).
+![image alt text <>][logo2]

-## 4. Design systems, not pages
+[logo2]: https://www.lightningdesignsystem.com/assets/images/guidelines/img-clarity.svg "Logo Title Text 2"

-To edit or remove this principle, see [/docs/principles.md](https://github.com/viljamis/vue-design-system/blob/master/docs/principles.md).
+### Eliminate ambiguity.
+Enable people to see, understand, and act with confidence.

-## 5. Involve code early
+## 3. Beauty within Simplicity

-To edit or remove this principle, see [/docs/principles.md](https://github.com/viljamis/vue-design-system/blob/master/docs/principles.md).
+![image alt text <>][logo3]

-## 6. Fast is better than slow
+[logo3]: https://www.lightningdesignsystem.com/assets/images/guidelines/img-beauty.svg "Logo Title Text 2"

-To edit or remove this principle, see [/docs/principles.md](https://github.com/viljamis/vue-design-system/blob/master/docs/principles.md).
+### Demonstrate respect for people’s time and attention through thoughtful and elegant craftsmanship.

-## 7. Let content determine breakpoints
+## 4. Consistency over Customization

-To edit or remove this principle, see [/docs/principles.md](https://github.com/viljamis/vue-design-system/blob/master/docs/principles.md).
+![alt text <>][logo4]

-## 8. Strive for universality
+[logo4]: https://www.lightningdesignsystem.com/assets/images/guidelines/img-consistency.svg "Logo Title Text 2"

-To edit or remove this principle, see [/docs/principles.md](https://github.com/viljamis/vue-design-system/blob/master/docs/principles.md).
+### Create familiarity and strengthen intuition by applying the same solution to the same problem..